vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

 .. cfgcmd:: set protocols ospf redistribute <route source> metric <number>

-   This command specifies metric for redistributed routes from given route source.
+   This command specifies metric for redistributed routes from the given route source.
 There are five modes available for route source: bgp, connected, kernel, rip, static.
-The metric range is 1 to 16.
+The metric range is 1 to 16777214.

 .. cfgcmd:: set protocols ospf redistribute <route source> metric-type <1|2>